What Is a Premium Tax Credit for Health Insurance?

 How Does the Tax Credit Work?

-Information you give on your Marketplace application about your income, family size and type of plan you buy is used to see if you qualify for a premium tax credit.
+Your income, family size and the type (and cost) of plan you buy is used to see if you qualify for a premium tax credit.
+You’ll give this information on your Marketplace application.

 If you do qualify, you can decide if you want to have all, some or none of your estimated credit applied to your plan’s monthly premiums.